Water Resources: External Collaboration

 Responding to CDP

-MC actively disseminates information about its ESG-related initiatives to its various stakeholders around the world.
-CDP is a UK-based international environmental NGO, and conducts activities to promote corporate environmental information disclosure at the request of institutional investors around the world.
-It holds the world’s largest database of corporate disclosures on climate change initiatives, and since FY2011, MC has responded the CDP Water Security questionnaire, which evaluates corporate water management.
+MC actively shares information about its ESG-related initiatives with stakeholders around the world.
+CDP, a UK-based international environmental NGO, promotes corporate environmental information disclosure at the request of institutional investors globally.
+CDP maintains the world’s largest database of corporate disclosures on climate change initiatives.
+Since FY2011, MC has responded to the CDP Water Security questionnaire, which evaluates corporate water management.

 Participation in the Water Project of the Ministry of the Environment of Japan

-MC participates in the Water Project*, a public-private initiative which promotes initiatives aimed at preserving or restoring healthy water cycles.
-MC shares information with other companies on water risks and water-related initiatives, and considers how to pursue such initiatives internally.
+MC participates in the Water Project*, a public-private initiative that promotes efforts to preserve and restore healthy water cycles.
+Through this initiative, MC exchanges information with other companies on water risks and water-related efforts, and considers how to advance similar initiatives within the company.

 the Water Project

-MC is promoting activities, both through business and corporate philanthropy initiatives, to maintain and restore sound water cycles.
-MC also disseminates information about its initiatives and the importance of water through internal and external communication.
+MC promotes activities, both through its business operations and through corporate philanthropy, to maintain and restore sound water cycles.
+The company also communicates the importance of water and its related initiatives through internal and external channels.

 • *

-The project was launched based on the Basic Act on Water Cycles in 2014.
-The Water Project was founded to build a public-private collaboration platform and to promote initiatives and self-motivated approaches from private sector companies aimed at achieving sound water cycles and water environment preservation.
+The Water Project was launched in 2014 based on the Basic Act on Water Cycles.
+It was established to create a public-private collaboration platform and support self-directed initiatives by private-sector organizations to help achieve sound water cycles and preserve the water environment.

 Collaboration with NGOs